The Best Radon Detector to Make Your Home Safer

 Long-Term Radon Test Kits

-The long-term tests measure the radon level for longer than 90 days.
-This provides the most accurate estimation of the Home’s radon levels for a given period of time.
-They consider changes caused by weather conditions and Home ventilation patterns for a given period.
+The long-term tests measure radon levels for more than 90 days.
+This provides the most accurate estimate of the Home’s radon levels for a given period.
+They account for changes caused by weather conditions and the Home’s ventilation patterns over the testing period.

 Selecting the Best Radon Test Kit